FortinetCloudCSE/api-and-websvc-fundamentals/content/_index.md

 ### Welcome!

 This course will help students learn the Fundamentals of Web Applications.
 This will include a study of HTTP, APIs and Application Architectures.
-Students will perform guided labs, designed to augment the knowlege gained from the lecture portion of the class.
+Students will perform guided labs, designed to augment the knowledge gained from the lecture portion of the class.